-If a student is suspended, expelled or assigned an Administrative Leave of Absence (ALOA) by Academic Council, the student has 30 days within which to submit a written appeal to the President.
-The student will be notified in writing or by email of the President's decision, which is final.
-No other decisions made by Academic Council may be appealed.
+If a student is suspended or expelled by the Dean of Student Affairs, the student has 30 days within which to submit a written appeal to Academic Council.
+The student will be notified in writing or by email of the Academic Council's decision, which is final.